Frequently asked questions about asbestos in blocks of flats

 There are different types of asbestos surveys.
 An Asbestos Management Survey is designed to help the Dutyholder manage Asbestos-containing materials (ACMs), during the normal occupation of a building.
 It is an effective way to manage asbestos on premises.

-These surveys should only be carried out by competent surveyors who can clearly demonstrate they have the necessary skills, experience and qualifications, to undertake such a specialist survey.
+These surveys should only be carried out by companies with competent surveyors who can clearly demonstrate they have the necessary skills, experience and qualifications, to undertake such a specialist survey.
 The work is likely to involve sampling and analysis, to determine the presence of asbestos, and their report will also include its precise location and what action, if any, needs to be taken to mitigate risks.

-|For more information about this service please call us or send us a message using the email form on the Contact Us page.|
+|For more information about this service please call us or send us a message using the email form on the Contact Us page.

 Is my building at risk of containing asbestos?